No.

 -My family and I love to listen to sermon.

-should love our neighbors as much as we love ourselves.
+-A sermon whose message was that we should love our neighbors as much as we love ourselves.

 30